Monday, 13 May 2013

 (Eloise to Abelard - Alexander Pope)

 One rather eerie test was the MRI, which basically felt like I had my body in a tiny capsule with heavy construction going on just centimetres away from me (that I couldn’t see as it was dark) whilst trying to blur out the haunting sounds with a little Phil Collins (of course my bruised brain retained the tunes played!
 Important).
 It was during these raw moments I was relieved that I had short-term memory loss as it was a rather daunting test that made you feel like you were in a coffin being buried alive by a bunch of (seemingly) incompetent people who kept hitting your coffin with their shovels!
 Ah, how convenient it only felt like a few seconds to this little Dory; silver lining!
 It took me a while to forget the angiogram test which intention was to show any clogged blood vessels throughout my body, as such a test made me feel like I was uncontrollably peeing whilst lying on a bed in front of several strangers who continually assured me it was ‘normal’!
 It was a strange sensation that was hard to take in your stride (I just wanted to find the nearest bathroom), but in hindsight, how very intriguing.
-It must be fun for the medical professionals to watch the patients' varied reactions!
+Upon reflection, it must be fun for the medical professionals to watch the patients' varied reactions!

 'I don’t know why it is we are in such a hurry to get up when we fall down.
 You might think we would lie there and rest for a while.'